This buttermilk slab pie is baked on a buttery shortbread crust with a lemon and nutmeg custard filling.

-Preheat the oven to 400 degress F. Lightly butter a 13 x 9½ x 1 inch baking pan and set aside.
+Preheat the oven to 350 degrees F. Lightly butter and line with parchment paper a 13 x 9 x 2 inch baking pan and set aside.

-In a large bowl, combine the flour and the salt.
-Gradually add the butter and using your fingertips, rub the butter through the flour mix until it becomes coarse.
+In a large bowl, combine the flour and the powdered sugar.
+Gradually add the 1 cup butter and using your fingertips, rub the butter through the flour mix until it comes together to form a ball.

-Place the pie shell in the oven and bake for about 20 minutes and slightly golden in color.
+Place the pastry in the oven and bake for about 20 minutes and slightly golden in color.

 Beat in the buttermilk and melted butter alternately followed by the lemon juice, zest, nutmeg and salt.

-Pour the filling into the slab pie shell and place the pie onto a cookie sheet or baking stone.
+Pour the filling into the pan and place into the oven.

 Let cool before attempting to slice into squares.
 Serve dusted with powdered sugar.